aleksandryackovlev/crc/README.md

-# crc
+# crc - Create React Component
-Create a react component
+An easy to use cli-tool for creating React components